13 Best Rods For Salmon Fishing In Rivers

 The Best Rods For Salmon Fishing In Rivers

-Using the right rod when salmon fishing is important because a good rod will help you present your lure or bait better, it will help you cast farther, and it will also help you control and land more big salmon.
+Using the right rod when salmon fishing is important because a good rod enures I present the lure or bait better, it improves my casting distance, and it will also help me control and land more big salmon.

-These are all longer rods than your traditional 7-foot rods that some guys think are suitable for salmon fishing in rivers.
-The longer rods have many benefits and will help you land more salmon.
+I use and recommend longer rods than a traditional 7-foot rod.
+Which are not always suitable for salmon fishing in rivers.
+The longer rods have many benefits and will help land more salmon.

 Long rods are by far the better way to go when fishing for salmon in rivers.
-The best rod length for salmon fishing will depend on the method of fishing you do the most.
+The best rod length for salmon fishing will depend on the method of fishing used.
 So why are longer rods better?

-The longer rods protect lighter lines from breaking, they allow you to get longer casts, and they allow you to keep the line higher and off the rocks when the big salmon are running up or down the river and through shallow sections of the river.
+The longer rods protect lighter lines from breaking, they allow me to get longer casts, and they allow me to keep the line higher and off the rocks when the big salmon are running up or down the river and through shallow sections of the river.

 These are things some anglers don’t consider, but as a river guide, I’ve seen it all, and I want to use the rods that help my clients land more salmon.